 The City Council recently approved contracts with AVB, Inc. for Construction Management services and with Byce & Associates, Inc. for Architecture & Engineering services.
-The official ground breaking for the building was held on September 24.
+The official groundbreaking for the building was held on September 24.
 Construction will begin in earnest in December 2020 and should be complete within budget in the first quarter of 2022.

 Donations can still be made using the donate button to the right or by downloading and completing the pledge card to the right.
 A pledge card can also be obtained at the Portage Senior Center (320 Library Lane).
 A gift of $500 or more entitles the donor to a plaque on the donor wall!